scala/scala-lang/community/index.md

 ## Scala LinkedIn Group

-The [Scala Enthusiasts Group](https://www.linkedin.com/groups/746917/) is a place for Scala professionals to connect and share information.
-Via this group you can come into contact with people and companies using scala.
+The [Scala Enthusiasts Group](https://www.linkedin.com/groups/746917/) is a place for Scala professionals to share information and come into contact with people and companies using Scala.

 ## Chat Rooms